mrheinen/git-llm-reviewer/README.md

-# git-llm-review
+# git-llm-reviewer

 A tool that uses LLMs to review code changes in Git repositories.

 ## Overview

-`git-llm-review` is a command-line tool that leverages Large Language Models (LLMs) to automatically review code changes in Git repositories.
+`git-llm-reviewer` is a command-line tool that leverages Large Language Models (LLMs) to automatically review code changes in Git repositories.
 It helps developers identify potential issues, suggest improvements, and ensure code quality.

 ## Features